atoyegbe/atoyegbe/README.md

   A client-side web application that lets you visualize your Spotify listening history with beautiful charts and insights.
 Upload your Spotify extended streaming history and get personalized analytics about your music taste.
   *(React, Netlify, Spotify Data)*

-- **MetaMacro**
+- **MetaMacro – Quantitative Edge for Modern Investors**
-  A modern, interactive dashboard for analyzing market sector momentum and regime behavior.
+  A market analytics platform that integrates macroeconomic analysis with quantitative models to support intelligent investment decisions.
-  Built with React, TailwindCSS, and D3.js, MetaMacro compares sector and stock performance against benchmarks using adaptive swing detection, valuation zones, and RMI-based momentum analytics.
+  MetaMacro delivers tools for regime detection, momentum evaluation, and valuation analysis across sectors and individual stocks, enabling systematic insight into market behavior.
-  *(React, D3.js, TailwindCSS, Financial Data Visualization, Momentum Modeling)*
+  *(React, D3.js, TailwindCSS, Financial Engineering, Quantitative Research)*
   👉 [metamacro.org](https://metamacro.org)

 ---